SpectrmDev/Pong/README.md

 # Pong
 A basic console Pong game made in C++, the codebase can be updated anytime.
-Expect bugs.
+This game is not completely finished, therefore, expect bugs.